 Experience Tequila founder Clayton Szczech has been drawn to Mexico all his life.
 He made his first trip south from his native California with a backpack and a friend at the age of 17.
-He has been returning to travel, work, live and learn for over 15 years.
+He has been returning to travel, work, live and learn for nearly 20 years.
 Along the way he got a degree in sociology and worked for a decade in bilingual environments as a social worker, teacher, interpreter and entertainer.

 Clayton’s relationship with tequila started like that of most people.
 A combination of youth, immoderation and ignorance made them enemies.
 Wiser with years, he was willing to give the elixir a second chance while living in Xalapa, Veracruz as an English teacher.
 The time was right.
 As a dedicated history buff, amateur anthropologist and Mexi-phile, Clayton was compelled to travel to the Tequila Valley and learn first-hand how and by whom tequila is made.